stargate91/batch-file-renamer/README.md

 # Batch File Renamer

-This is a simple Python script to batch rename files in a folder.
+This is a simple Python script to batch rename image files in a folder based on various options like custom prefixes, zero-padded numbering, and random base62 identifiers.

 ## What it does

 - Renames all files in a folder that match given extensions (like `.jpg`, `.png`).
 - Adds a custom prefix to all renamed files.
-- You can choose zero-padded numbering like `001`, `002` if you want.
+- You can choose zero-padded numbering like `001`, `002` or random base62 identifiers if you want.
 - Supports a dry run mode to preview changes before renaming.

 ## Requirements

 - Python 3.x
-- Standard libraries only (`argparse`, `os`)
+- Standard libraries only (`argparse`, `os`, `secrets`, `string`)

 ## How to use